 The site is the result of a collaboration with many members of the MCA staff and our extended community.
 We are grateful to current and former staff members and interns who have researched, created, and proofed content for the site, especially Amanda Abernathy, Matti Allison, Annie Breckenridge Barrett, Phill Cabeen, Michelle Clairmont, Gina Crowley, Radu David, Kamila Farshchi, Nicholas Fattore, Alex Field, Linsey Foster, Pat Fraser, Sarah Grosspietsch, Kristen Kaniewski, Nathan Keay, Martha Koch, Molly Laemle, Amy Louvier, Karsten Lund, Erin Matson, Diandra Miller, Peggy Papaioannou, Phongtorn Phongluantum, Adrienne Quint, Matthew Renton, Mary Richardson, Abraham Ritchie, Tola Ros, Lily Yates, and Steve Zirbel.

 The design and production of the site is made possible in part by the Kovler Web Fund.
 The digitization and cataloguing of works from the MCA's collection was supported by a grant from the US Institute of Museum and Library Services.

 Accessibility on the Web

 Accessibility on the Web

 This website was designed with accessibility in mind, and every effort has been made to comply with the website standards articulated by the Americans with Disabilities Act and by the World Wide Web Consortium’s (WC3) Web Content Accessibility Guidelines (WCAG).

-Our efforts to create a site that adheres to best practices in accessible design and that is also generous and experimental in its accommodations for visitors with vision, hearing, or cognitive impairment have been supported by Sina Bahram, one of the museum community's leading accessibility consultants and advocates.
+Our efforts to create a site that adheres to best practices in accessible design and that is also generous and experimental in its accommodations for visitors with vision, hearing, or cognitive impairments have been supported by Sina Bahram, one of the museum community's leading accessibility consultants and advocates.
 Together, we have developed a series of projects that we hope will serve as a model for art museums hoping to reach and support members of the disability community.